Studenten1/L2/src/js/components/descriptive-statistics/README.md

-# &lt;statistics&gt;
+# &lt;descriptive-statistics&gt;

-A web component that represents a statistics module.
+A web component that represents a descriptive-statistics module.

 ## Attributes